Beauceron

 Do Beaucerons make good guard dogs?

-Yes, Beaucerons can make excellent guard dogs because of their intelligence, size and strength.
+Yes, Beaucerons can be trained to make excellent guard dogs because of their intelligence, size and strength.
 In fact, they are commonly used as police dogs or in search and rescue operations.

 What are the most common Beauceron mixes?